nharrisonau/R-Diff/README.md

 Each target directory follows a consistent layout (`original/`, `previous/`, `patches/`, Makefile with `safe`, `backdoored` and `prev-safe` rules, plus a per-target README describing how to trigger its backdoor).

-### Key differences from upstream ROSARUM

-- The `prev-safe` baseline replaces the upstream `ground-truth` builds; it captures the state of the previous release rather than adding dynamic markers to the current one.
-- Targets are organized by analysis granularity (`components/` vs. `firmware/`) to make it easier to focus on static code diffs or full-image inspection.
-- Each target now includes a `previous/` source tree so that static analyzers can reason about the precise code delta that introduced the backdoor.

 ### Benchmark summary